-Based on the Scott Pilgrim series of graphic novels (and a video game tie-in with the Scott Pilgrim vs. The World movie), the game follows Canadian slacker Scott Pilgrim as he (along with the bandmates of his band Sex Bomb-Omb) battles the seven evil exes of Ramona Flowers to win her heart.
+Based on the Scott Pilgrim series of graphic novels (and a video game tie-in with the Scott Pilgrim vs. The World film), the game follows Canadian slacker Scott Pilgrim as he, along with his bandmates, battle the seven evil exes of Ramona Flowers to win her heart.

 The game plays like a traditional arcade side-scrolling beat-em-up.
 Each player has a Fast Attack button (X on the 360, Square on the PS3), a Strong Attack button (Y on the 360, Triangle on the PS3), a Jump button (A on the 360, Cross on the PS3), a Block button (B on the 360, Circle on the PS3), a Super Attack button (RB on the 360, R1 on the PS3), and a Call Striker button (LB on the 360, L1 on the PS3).
 Players can dash forwards and backwards or sidestep left and right by tapping the thumbstick/D-Pad twice in a certain direction.
 Players can also pick up objects (and knocked down enemies) by either Fast Attack or Strong Attack buttons, can strike with the object using the Fast Attack button, can throw objects using the Strong Attack button, and can catch flying objects using the Block button.